devcode1981/File-Provider-Storage/README.md

 GitLab Development Kit (GDK) provides a collection of scripts and other resources to install and manage a GitLab installation for development purposes.
-The source code of GitLab is spread over multiple repositories and it requires Ruby, Go, Postgres/MySQL, Redis and more to run.
+The source code of GitLab is spread over multiple repositories and it requires Ruby, Go, Postgres, Redis and more to run.
 GDK helps you install and configure all these different components, and start/stop them when you work on GitLab.